 This message was sent to all UW student employees, faculty and staff with approval from the Vice President for UW Information Technology and CIO.

 This email provides important information to help you protect your UW NetID and password from phishing attacks, which increase during tax season.
-Links were intentionally not included in the email.

 How does phishing work?